schappim/mBot-Gitbook/appendix-a-glossary.md

 **mBot:**An application, designed as a game, that makes it easy to program the mBot.

 **mCore:**The main control board of the mBot, which consists of a microcontroller, connectors, LEDs, a buzzer and other components.
-It can be seen as the backbone of the mBot.
+It is based on the Arduino board and it can be seen as the backbone of the mBot.
 See: microcontroller, connector, LED, buzzer

 **microcontroller:**A programmable chip that can execute instructions.
 A microcontroller can be seen as the brain of a computer or some other programmable device, like the mBot.
 See: ATmega328/P